Introduction

 Toxicity and Adverse Effect Management

 The mainstay of management is supportive care and treatment with fomepizole.
-Fomepizole is exceptionally safe and has no significant adverse effects.[24]
+Fomepizole is exceptionally safe and has no significant adverse events.[24]
 When ethanol is used as an antidote, it can be difficult to manage, requiring critical care management for close titration and intoxication, which has associated complications, such as encephalopathy and respiratory depression.[25]
 Dialysis carries its risks and benefits, including decreased blood pressure, bleeding from catheter placement, and infection.

 Prognosis